-For a summary of standards and amendments that have been issued as at 30 June 2021, but are not yet effective, please refer to BDO's IFR Bulletin 2021/11.
+For a summary of standards and amendments that have been issued as at 31 December 2022, but are not yet effective, please refer to BDO's year-end IFRS Update IFR Bulletin.

 For IFRS FAQs relating to each IFRS At a Glance, click on the 'FAQ' button near the top right of each publication, which links to BDO's IFRS FAQ publication series.